 - Supplemental college application assistance

-- Magis college visit is to area colleges and universities
+- Magis college visits to local and southern california colleges and universities